-Human rights matters are ultimately the oversight responsibility of the Corporation's board of directors (the "Board of Directors") and are embedded in our governance framework as well as the charters of relevant board committees.
-This includes, but is not limited to, the Audit Committee's enterprise risk management responsibilities.
+Human rights matters are ultimately the oversight responsibility of the board of directors of Dollarama (the "Board of Directors") and are embedded in our governance framework as well as the charters of relevant board committees.
+This includes, but is not limited to, the Corporation's audit committee's enterprise risk management responsibilities.
 Management is responsible for identifying and reporting to the Board of Directors on human rights risks, as part of its risk management activities, and for operationalizing our various human rights risk mitigation strategies and related accountability mechanisms.
+In Fiscal 2025, we created a dedicated Responsible Sourcing Function to proactively identify, assess, and mitigate risks of human rights violations, including risks of forced labour and child labour, in our supply chain.
+This function, reporting directly to the Senior Vice President, Legal Affairs and Corporate Secretary, is instrumental in conducting human rights risk assessments, providing insights into our human rights strategy, and monitoring the social audit program for our vendors.

-Dollarama's responsible sourcing practices are operationalized through a number of key policies, grievance mechanisms and our social audit program.
+Dollarama's responsible sourcing practices are also operationalized through a number of key policies, and due diligence procedures that are designed to support our standards in sustainable supply chain practices.
 Together, these provide the framework through which we manage risks of forced labour and child labour in our direct operations and supply chain.
 We believe that close collaboration and engagement with our trusted vendors also fosters constructive mitigation to forced labour and child labour risks across our supply chain.